jacklule/DataViz-Syllabus/WeeklySchedule/day6.md

 ## Principles: Before Class

-Link to Quiz 3 over Days 5 and 6

 We will continue our exploration and work with the "two workhorses" of data visualization: the bar chart and the line chart.
 <ul>
 <li><a href=http://guides.library.duke.edu/datavis/topten>Top Ten Dos and Don'ts</a>: from Duke University</l1>